14rynx/friendly-splash-bot/README.md

 - !heat (gives you the best heating layout for some amount of highslots)
 - !blob-factor (the infamous one)
 - !nano-factor
-- !corp-stats
+- !corp-stats (Gives you a quick summary of timezone and size of a corp)
-- !snakes, !crystals ... (gives you pareto-optimal implant sets for a price range)
+- !amuets, !ascendancies, !asklepians, !crystals, !snakes, !talismans (gives you pareto-optimal implant sets for a price range, including hardiwirings)
+- !gyros, !magstabs, !entropics, !ballistics, !heatsinks (gives you a pareto optimal set of damage mods with the abyssals currently on contract)

 All commands take --help to show their arguments, and a bot takes !help to to show you all commands on that instance of the bot.